On Profinite Hyperbolicity and Diophantine Geometry: Hyperbolic profinite groups

 \section{Hyperbolic profinite groups}

 Now, we shall try to introduce a profinite version of the hyperbolic phenomena.
-In order to discuss hyperbolicity of a profinite group, we need a geometric object to replace the role of Cayley graph of a hyperbolic group. \begin{defn} Let $G$ be a residually finite profinite group, which is isomorphic to inverse limit of all its finite images $G_i$ of $G$, and let $\Gamma$ denote a finite generating set.
-The Cayley graph $G_{\Gamma}$ of $G$ with respect to $\Gamma$ is defined to be the Cayley graph of the subgroup generated by $\Gamma$ together with all its translates in $G$.
-One can think of $G_{\Gamma}$ as the boundry of the union of Cayley graphs of $G_i$ with respect to $\Gamma_i$, where $\Gamma_i$ denotes the image of $\Gamma$ in $G_i$. \end{defn}
+In order to discuss hyperbolicity of a profinite group, we need to compensate existence of a geometric object which replaces the role of Cayley graph of a hyperbolic group. \begin{defn} Let $G$ be a residually finite profinite group, which is isomorphic to inverse limit of all its finite images $G_i$ of $G$, and let $\Gamma$ denote a finite topological generating set.
+If $\Gamma$ generates a hyperbolic finitely generated subgroup, we say that $G$ is profinite hyperbolic. \end{defn}

-Given a residually finite hyperbolic group $H$ whose Cayley graph with respect to a finite generating set $\Gamma$ is $\delta$-hyperbolic for some positive $\delta$, all translates of this Cayley graph in the profinite completion are also $\delta$-hyperbolic.
-This motivates the following definition:

-\begin{defn} A finitely generated profinite group $G$ is hyperbolic, if its Cayley graph with respect to a finite topological generating set equipped with word metric is a hyperbolic metric space. \end{defn}